bra1nDump/ai-task-vscode/README.md

 - **Automatic**: Detects ranges in the file that should be updated
 - **Multi-file**: Can edit/create multiple files at once
-- **Fast**: Applies patches instead of regenerating entire file contents
+- **Efficient**: Applies patches instead of regenerating entire file contents
 - **Fix compile errors**: Fix trivial errors in bulk resulting from a refactor

 ![](documents/demo-videos/with-loading-bar.gif)